Ricotta Meatballs with simple tomato sauce. It is a super easy and flavorful recipe.

 Yes, you can.
 Prep and form the meatballs ahead of time.
 When it is time to cook, bring them to room temperature and proceed with the baking instructions as per the recipe.

 Is it better to pan-fry or bake the meatballs?

 I personally love to bake them instead of frying the meatballs on the stove.
 The result is fantastic, less greasy, and a lot faster.

-Worth mentioning: they did not fall apart in the oven.
+It is worth mentioning that they did not fall apart in the oven.

 My personal experience is that the baked meatballs are more evenly and stay super tender.